Doraemon: Nobita's Little Star Wars 2021

 Doraemon: Nobita's Little Star Wars 2021 (ドラえもん: のび太の 2021, Doraemon: Nobita no Ritoru Sutā Wōzu 2021) is a 2022 Japanese animated epic space opera film.
 It is the 41st Doraemon film and serves as a remake of the 1985 film Doraemon: Nobita's Little Star Wars.

 Plot

-During summer vacation, Nobita and his friends begin making a sci-fi film on space war using a diorama at Suneo’s house.
+During summer vacation, Nobita and his friends begin making a sci-fi film on space war using a diorama at Suneo's house.
 After feeling left out, Nobita discovers a tiny rocket containing Papi, the president of Planet Pirika, who is fleeing a rebel army led by General Gilmore and his agent Dorakoruru.
 Doraemon and the others befriend Papi and use the "Small Light" to shrink themselves and play with him, deepening their bond.
-When Papi’s location is discovered, they travel to Pirika to help the Freedom Alliance resist the dictatorship.
-Despite being captured and separated, the friends reunite when the Small Light’s effect wears off, returning to full size and rallying the people.
-Together, they defeat Dorakoruru, stop Gilmore, and restore peace to Pirika.
-Back on Earth, they screen their finished film, hinting it was based on their real adventure.
+When Papi's location is discovered, they travel to Pirika to help the Freedom Alliance resist the dictatorship.
+Despite all being captured and separated, the friends reunite when the Small Light's effect wears off, returning to full size and rallying the people.
+Together, they defeat Dorakoruru, stop Gilmore, and restore peace again to Pirika.
+Back on Earth, they screen their finished space war film, hinting that it was based on their real adventure.